Atlas power station

 Atlas power station or Atlas Enerji İskenderun power station is a 1200-megawatt coal-fired power station in Turkey in İskenderun in Hatay Province, which burns imported and local coal and receives capacity payments.
 Construction was financed by Garanti Bank, Akbank and Işbank.
-Its owner, Diller, is on the Global Coal Exit List.

 It is estimated that closing the plant by 2030, instead of when its licence ends in 2057, would prevent over 5000 premature deaths.

+Climate Trace estimates the power station emitted over 5 million tons of the total 730 million tons of greenhouse gas emissions by Turkey in 2022.
+So its owner Atlas Energy (itself owned by Diler Holding) is on the Urgewald Global Coal Exit List.